 Interpret result and decide

-Once the data is extracted, cleaned and checked, time is to interpret the results.
-Predictive analytics have come along a long path and goes beyond to suggest the results/benefits from the predictions.
-It provides the decision maker with an answer to the query “Why this will happen”.
+Once the data is extracted, cleaned and checked, its time to interpret the results.
+Predictive analytics has come along a long way and goes beyond suggesting the results/benefits from the predictions.
+It provides the decision-maker with an answer to the query “Why this will happen”.

-Compliance – Predictive analysis could be used to detect and prevent the trading errors and system oversights.
-The data could be analyzed to monitor the behavioral pattern and prevent the frauds.
+Compliance – Predictive analysis could be used to detect and prevent trading errors and system oversights.
+The data could be analyzed to monitor the behavioral pattern and prevent fraud.
 Predictive analytics in companies could help to conduct better internal audits, identify rules and regulations, improve the accuracy of audit selection thus reducing the fraudulent activities.

-Risk Mitigation – Firms could monitor and analyze the operational data to detect the error-prone areas and reduces outages and avoid being late on events thus improving the efficiency.
+Risk Mitigation – Firms could monitor and analyze the operational data to detect the error-prone areas and reduce outages and avoid being late on events thus improving the efficiency.

-Improving customer service – Customers have always been the center of a business.
-Online reviews, sentiment analysis, social media data analysis could help the business to understand the customer behavior and re-engineer their product with tailored offerings
+Improving customer service – Customers have always been the center of business.
+Online reviews, sentiment analysis, social media data analysis could help the business to understand customer behavior and re-engineer their product with tailored offerings.

-Able to predict how customer, industries, market, and the economy will behave in certain situations can be incredibly useful for the business.
+Being able to predict how customers, industries, markets, and the economy will behave in certain situations can be incredibly useful for the business.
 The success depends on choosing the right data set with quality data and defining good models where the algorithms explore the relationships between different data sets to identify the patterns and associations.
-However, fintech firms have their own challenges in managing the data caused by data silos and incompatible systems.
+However, FinTech firms have their own challenges in managing the data caused by data silos and incompatible systems.
 Data sets are becoming large and it is becoming difficult to analyze for the pattern and managing the risk & return.